A new Weyl group action related to the quasi-classical Gelfand-Graev action: DKS type varieties and their Weyl group action

-In this section, we will introduce another class of varieties associated to a quiver.
-Since such varieties have appeared in the work of Dancer et al.,~\cite{Dancer:2013aa,Dancer:2013ta}, we call a variety of this class to be a DKS type variety.
-The method to construct such varieties mimics the construction of Nakajima quiver varieties.
+In this section, we will introduce another class of varieties associated with a quiver.
+Since some examples of such varieties have appeared in the work of Dancer et al.,~\cite{Dancer:2013aa,Dancer:2013ta}, we call a variety of this class a DKS type variety.
+The method to construct such varieties imitates the construction of the Nakajima quiver varieties.
 The main difference is that we need to use the special linear group to replace the general linear group.

-In the remaining part of this section, we try to find a Weyl group action on a special class of DKS type varieties whose dimension vectors satisfy a constraint.
-As it turns out, on such a variety, the Weyl group can act on the variety \uline{itself}, rather than just sending a variety to another one as the Weyl group action on Nakajima varieties does.
+As we have said in \S~\ref{sub:comp-q}, one merit of the DKS type variety is that, with a constraint on the dimension vectors, the Weyl group of the quiver can act on a single DKS type variety, rather than just sending a variety to another one as Theorem~\ref{thm:nweyl}.
+The rest of this section is devoted to establishing the existence of such a Weyl group action.